julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 ---

-## What Makes Our Tea Different

-Our *Artemisia annua* is wildcrafted in the sunny southern Balkans, where the **climate, mineral-rich soils, and traditional growing rhythms produce plants of striking potency**.

-- Hand-harvested at peak vitality
-- Dried slowly in the shade to preserve aromatic compounds
-- No fillers.
-No processing.
-Just the herb in her raw, intact form
-- 50g per pack is enough for weeks of tea or ritual use

----

 ## Who This Tea Is (and Isn’t) For

 - For people drawn to bitter herbs, ritual plants, ancestral practices